dcristinaterry/ct-study-buddy/README.md

 As this application is not designed to allow just anyone to be able to Sign-up, anyone who wishes to review the application can use the following test logins to review from a user's perspective:

-User email - cbell@ucb.edu; User password - testing
-User email - jmejia@ucb.edu; User password - testing
-User email - tjohnson@ucb.edu; User password - testing
+User email - admin@test.edu; User password - testing
-User email - bblackwell@ucb.edu; User password - testing
+User email - ta@test.edu; User password - testing
-User email - hcraig@ucb.edu; User password - testing
+User email - usera@test.edu; User password - testing
-User email - jknox@ucb.edu; User password - testing
+User email - userb@test.edu; User password - testing
-User email - mrobertson@ucb.edu ; User password - testing
+User email - userc@test.edu; User password - testing

 All "students" and "admins" were set up with "testing" as the password, so in theory, all user emails from the sample DB can use the password testing for loging for a review of the application.